-9. LITIGATION
+10. LITIGATION

 The Company may become party to certain lawsuits in the ordinary course of business.
 The Company does not believe that the outcome of current matters, if any, will materially impact the Company or its consolidated financial statements.
-As of December 31, 2014 and 2013 and for the years then ended, the Company was not subject to any material legal proceedings, nor, to the Company's knowledge, is any material legal proceeding threatened against the Company.
+As of December 31, 2015 and 2014, the Company was not subject to any material legal proceedings, nor, to the Company's knowledge, is any material legal proceeding threatened against the Company.